 Asking for a raise isn’t easy, even when you know you deserve it.
 But if you knocked it out of the park over the past year, took on more responsibilities or received a stellar performance review, you owe it to yourself to talk to your manager about a raise of pay.
 It's a good idea to put your request in writing, whether it's an email or printed letter.
 Write down your accomplishments at work and highlight where you've met or exceeded expectations.
 Follow these tips for how to write a letter asking for a raise, along with examples to help you develop confidence about the message you want to send.

 You’re not going to get very far if the amount you ask for is not in line with the realities of today’s job market in Canada.
 Completing your own comprehensive research to justify asking for raise will help you understand what a competitive wage is for someone in your position and geographic location.
-Consult the latest Robert Half Canada Salary Guide, which breaks down starting pay ranges for hundreds of positions across numerous professional fields.
+Consult the latest Canada Salary Guide from Robert Half, which breaks down starting pay ranges for hundreds of positions across numerous professional fields.
 Researching the numbers will also demonstrate to your boss that your salary request is backed by real data versus your own appraisal.
 You also need to do your own internal research.
 What this means is compiling evidence of your accomplishments that directly benefit the company.
 Where possible, quantify your results with metrics such as increased sales, improved efficiency, or cost savings.
 And research also means timing.
 For example: Does your company have a policy of granting pay raises only during performance review periods?
 Check your employee handbook for guidelines.
 Consider also whether your organization has had recent layoffs or a hiring freeze.
 If you bring up your pay when your company has just furloughed employees or is seeing reduced revenues, your appeal is likely to go nowhere fast, regardless of how amazing you are.

 When you’ve researched your salary range and chosen a good time to broach the subject, make the ask.
 Email your manager and explain that you’d like to connect to review your compensation.
 Outline your impact clearly and concisely.
 Prepare compelling bullet points that describe exactly how you’ve excelled in your role.
 Don’t mention what your coworkers make or any personal reasons you might have for needing more money.
 Next in the letter, ask to meet with your manager to discuss the salary you’re seeking.
 If this is the first time your boss hears you want more money, set the stage appropriately.
 You might consider a sentence or two in an email, such as this: “Could we have a short discussion to review my salary or devote a few minutes to that topic during our next one-on-one meeting?”
 If you have a performance review coming up, it’s a good idea to ask ahead of time: Would it be OK if we discussed my compensation during my performance review?
 If you have already expressed the desire for an increase, you should go ahead and circle back with specifics.
 Your email might include a line like this: “We’ve discussed my wish for additional pay, and after some research, I’d like to request a salary increase of X percent.”
 In a longer letter asking for a raise, explain how you landed on the salary figure you are requesting.
 Numbers are convincing, so use them in the descriptions of your accomplishments: money saved, revenue earned, services improved, responsibilities taken on.
 Just as you did in your salary negotiations when you interviewed for the job, your request should reflect the value you bring to the role, goals you’ve met or exceeded, results you have delivered, and industry averages based on your job skills and years of experience.
 It’s easier to put nerves aside when you feel ready to answer hard questions about why you deserve an increase.
 Here is an example of how to ask your boss for a raise: